 As a home of many animal species, you have to take into account that those lands are theirs, and you are just a visitor for a few days.
 They will stay there even when you take your flight back to the city.

-So be respectful and try to keep the environment in its natural state as much as you can.
+So be respectful for the Galapagos ecosystem and try to keep the environment in its natural state as much as you can.
 It will be easy if you try to avoid everything that can cause potential harm and keep the next tips in mind.

 On your way to the beach you can cross along some iguanas or walk beside some sea lions at the Santa Cruz harbor, but as friendly as they seem to be, don’t try to pet them.
 In addition, it’s probably that you may be surprised by a sea turtle while you practice some snorkeling, but keep your distance and enjoy the beauty of a show that can only be witnessed in a few places around the world.